Submit your feedback

 Complaints contact officers are available Monday to Friday, during business hours.
 For assistance outside of these hours, contact the Director of Nursing and Midwifery or senior nurse on duty.

-To find a hospital or health service, go to Health Services on our website.
+To find a hospital or health service, go to Find Your Health Service.
 If you are contacting by telephone, ask to speak with the designated complaints officer for the hospital.

 In your letter, set out clearly and accurately what happened, when it happened and what your concerns are.
 Tell the health service provider what you would like them to do about your concerns.
 Keep a copy of the letter for your records.